altizure/dev-docs/en/api.md

 Visit [api.altizure.com/graphql](https://api.altizure.com/graphql) after setting the key.
 You can find three sections: "query section", "result section", and "documentation", on the page.

-Now please fill the following query string to the query section to get the ID and name of public projects.
+Now please fill the following query string to the query section to calculate how many gigapixels there are in a set of images.

 ```
 query {